Fizzyhex/ChatGuard/README.md

 Drag the module into ServerScriptService.

 ## Documentation
-*these functions are completely optional and aren't required for the bot protection that ChatGuard provides.*
+*These functions are completely optional and aren't required for the bot protection that ChatGuard provides.*

 ```lua
 ChatGuard:TrustPlayer(player, trusted [default: true]) [yields]